ClementTsang/cargo-mtime-travel/README.md

 [<img src="https://img.shields.io/crates/v/mtime-travel.svg?style=flat-square" alt="crates.io link">](https://crates.io/crates/mtime-travel)

 A small tool to save and restore the mtime attribute for files.
+When saving, it will record the file hashes, and when restoring, it will only restore the mtime if the file hash matches.
+File hashing is done using SHA-256.

 This can be useful for things like avoiding Rust rebuilds if the file contents didn't change, but the mtimes did, as Rust will rebuild based on mtimes (see <https://github.com/rust-lang/cargo/issues/6529>).
 A example where rebuilding like this